very-good-science/data-hazards/site/contribute/style-guide.md

 Myst is slightly different to Github-flavoured markdown, and a [cheatsheet for Myst is available here](https://jupyterbook.org/reference/cheatsheet.html)

 Page titles should be sentence case.
-This means the first word has a captial, and subsequent words are all lower-case.
+This means the first word has a capital, and subsequent words are all lower-case.
 The one exception to this is the page titles of the Data Hazards themselves, where every word starts with an upper-case letter.

 When writing text generally, every new sentence should appear on a new line.